Repo Men poster

 The inciting incident occurs at 13 minutes when During a routine repo, Remy is severely injured when a defibrillator malfunctions.
 He wakes up to discover The Union has saved his life by installing an artificial heart - the very product he used to repossess..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Unable to perform repos and falling behind on his own organ payments, Remy abandons his family and life at The Union.
+This reveals the protagonist's commitment to Unable to perform repos and falling behind on his own organ payments, Remy abandons his family and life at The Union.
 He crosses into the world of fugitives, becoming the very thing he used to hunt., moving from reaction to action.

 The Collapse moment at 82 minutes (74% through) represents the emotional nadir.
 Here, During the infiltration, Beth is gravely wounded.
 Remy faces losing the one person who helped him find his humanity.
 This "whiff of death" moment represents the potential death of his redemption and newfound identity., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.